 We give our gems a unique Rallop® Diamond treatment

-Finally, before leaving our gemstone pharmacy, we give each bead of every necklace a Rallop® Diamond treatment.
+Finally, before shipping your gems to you, we give each bead of every necklace a Rallop® Diamond treatment.
 This treatment ensures that a necklace will begin working to its full potential as soon as you place it around your neck.
 It enlivens the gemstones and prepares them to interact most effectively with your aura.
 A Rallop® Diamond treatment also clears the gems of any disharmonious energies picked up during mining, cutting, and handling.

 Only Gemisphere goes to these lengths to ensure that all its gemstones are therapeutic.
 Other companies’ gems are often low in quality, impure, dyed, or poorly cut—while ours remain the world’s only line of truly therapeutic quality gems.

 For every kind of gemstone there is a specific set of criteria the gemstone must meet to be suitable for therapy.
 Consequently, the characteristics that make one type of gemstone therapeutic do not necessarily apply to other gemstones.
 For example, the characteristics that make Quartz spheres therapeutic don't apply to Carnelian, Blue Sapphire, or Leopardskin Jasper; the characteristics that make Dark Green Aventurine spheres therapeutic differ from those that apply even to Light Green Aventurine, and so on.

 To be therapeutic, a gemstone must exhibit its unique parameters for color, clarity, purity, and cut.
 Anything less can distort the character of the gemstone's energy and make that gemstone unsuitable for therapeutic purposes.